WarrenDz/migration-animation/README.md

 `end` **[Required]**: Defines the timepoint at which the time slider should **END** for the slide.

-`playRate`: Define the speed of the time slider when playing the slide.
-This is set in time (in milliseconds) between animation steps.

 ---
 ## License
 This project is licensed under the [Apache 2.0](LICENSE).